Midtrans/advanced-faq-site/faq-general.md

 \#cloudflare \#security \#proxy

-### My developers are using React/Vue/Angular (or any frontend framework) PWA.
+### My developers are using React/Vue/Angular (or any frontend specific framework).
 Does Midtrans have any compatible library?{docsify-ignore}
 Please note that those frameworks are frontend JS frameworks.

 Midtrans Core API product requires backend integration only.
 You are free to use anything you want on the frontend, as long as it able to display the data returned by Core API on the backend.